 We’re committed to making sure all inquiries to discuss the rate change are satisfied.

-Jemez’s rates have been among the lowest of New Mexico’s 11 electric cooperatives served by Tri-State G&T for the last 20 years.
-After the proposed rate change goes into effect, JMEC’s rates will still be the lowest in this peer group for the average (770 kWh) resident.
+Jemez’s rates have been the lowest of New Mexico’s 11 electric cooperatives served by Tri-State G&T for the last 20 years.
+After the updated proposed rate change goes into effect, JMEC’s rates will be the third lowest in this peer group for the average (722 kWh) resident.

 No, and while the new building is not the cause of the rate change, the cost to operate the new building, as with the old building and just as with poles, wires and service trucks, is included in the overall cost of providing service.